 Ski Cooper’s History

 Ski Cooper’s origin goes back to World War II.
-In 1942, the U.S. Army selected a site near the isolated railroad stop of Pando, CO, to train the ski troopers of the famed 10th Mountain Division.
-The site, which became Camp Hale, was chosen for its rail access, rugged mountainous terrain, and 250” average annual snowfall, which assured a six-month-long ski training season at nearby 11,700’ Cooper Hill.
+In 1942, the U.S. Army searched for a site to train the ski troopers of the famed 10th Mountain Division.
+Pando, Colorado, had an isolated rail stop surrounded by rugged, mountainous terrain.
+It received 20′ of snow per year on average, which assured a six-month-long ski training season at nearby 11,700’ Cooper Hill.
 The site became Camp Hale, now part of the Camp Hale-Continental Divide National Monument.

-After two years of rigorous training, the 10th Mountain Division was ordered to Italy in 1945 and played a vital role in the liberation of northern Italy.
-Sadly, 992 ski troopers were killed in action and 4,000 wounded, the highest casualty rate of any U.S. division in the Mediterranean.
+After two years of rigorous training, the 10th Mountain Division was ordered to Italy in 1945.
+These ski troopers played a vital role in liberating northern Italy.
+Sadly, 992 ski troopers were killed in action and 4,000 wounded.
+This division saw the highest casualty rate of any U.S. division in the Mediterranean.

 Experience Ski Cooper Today

 Now you can enjoy short lift lines and affordable, laid-back Colorado skiing at Ski Cooper.

 To honor the 10th Mountain Division heroes, join Ski Cooper for its ski-in-reunion and tribute, usually held in February or March.
 And ski on this historic hill each winter.
 Check our calendar.

 You’ll find soft all-natural snow, terrain variety for everyone, a down-to-earth atmosphere, and a family-friendly vibe.
 Plus smiling faces, great food and drinks, and prices that let you bring the whole family.
 Plan your visit to Ski Cooper today!